Thunder VPN boasts of having 5+ million downloads from the Google Play store. But is there anything to this popularity?

 But never be satisfied with what you hear, i.e., “no logging” claims.
 Read on to learn more.

-“When you register on the Site you will be asked to provide certain personal information, including your billing and e-mail address and payment information.”
+“When you register on the site, you will be asked to provide certain personal information, including your billing and e-mail address and payment information.”

+You cannot register on the site, and you don’t need to provide any information when installing the Thunder VPN Android app.
 Then, the legal document informs you that “you may access and change your personal information by logging into the Site.”
 Once again, there’s no way to log in anywhere on the website, or rather, webpage.

 - IP address

 - Internet Service Provider

 - OS version

 - the time zone